-Investment property tax deductions are on every landlord’s mind this time of year.
+Tax deductions for landlords are a significant source of savings, which explains why they are on every landlord’s mind this time of year.
 Fortunately for you, we’ve put together the most comprehensive guide on the internet!

 Let’s start by talking about the two big ones.

-Mortgage Interest- The Biggest Tax Deduction for Landlords
+Mortgage Interest: The Biggest of Tax Deductions for Landlords

-Unless you’ve already paid down most of the mortgage, you’re likely paying thousands of dollars every year in interest, right?
+Unless you’ve already paid most of the mortgage, you’re likely paying thousands of dollars yearly in interest, right?
 That’s hard to swallow, even if you’re making a positive ROI on your property.

 When a business owns a physical asset, it depreciates over time.
-That is, the book value decreases every year because the asset gets outdated, worn out. etc.
+That is, the book value decreases every year because the asset gets outdated and worn out.

 You can depreciate the value of your rental property because it’s a physical asset, right?
 Even though you’ll need to consider the home’s depreciated value if you sell it (as it is considered in the capital gains equation), the annual depreciation will help cut back on your payouts to Uncle Sam.

 These are the two biggest deductions for most landlords.
-Fortunately, there are a lot more to look into with your tax professional.
+Fortunately, there is a lot more to look into with your tax professional.